-Tuition or Room and Board Refunds for Withdrawal
+Tuition or Housing and Food Refunds for Withdrawal

 If a student withdraws during the semester, the college will calculate a refund based on both college policy and federal law.
 The following information should be used as a guideline.
 To determine the refund on your individual college bill, please contact the Financial Services Office.
-The refund of the college's institutional grants and tuition, room and board will be based on the following:
+The refund of the college's institutional grants and tuition, housing and food will be based on the following: